Khromushkin/study-kotlin-liquibase/README.md

 #### What is this repository for? ####

-This software is for SpringLiquibase usage demonstration with Kotlin.
+This software is for Engineering practices demonstration:

+* Local database development by using Docker;
+* Database versioning by using Liquibase;
+* SpringLiquibase integration;
+* DAO TDD by using TestContainers.

 #### How do I get set up? ####